SEND Information Report 2020-21

 How do we support pupils with SEND to improve their emotional and social development?

 We are an inclusive school; we welcome and celebrate diversity.
 We believe that a child being resilient and secure is crucial to their mental health and well-being.
-As part of our commitment to providing a nurturing environment we deliver a whole school well-being curriculum through iSpace.
+As part of our commitment to providing a nurturing environment, we deliver a whole school well-being curriculum through iSpace.
 All children are encouraged to develop the resources needed to deal with emotional challenges.

 - The class teacher has overall responsibility for the pastoral, medical and social welfare of every child in their class; therefore, this would be the parents’ first point of contact.
 If further support is required, the class teacher liaises with the SENDCo for further advice and support.
-This may involve working alongside internal colleagues such as the school therapeutic team, pastoral manager, specialist teaching assistants or outside agencies such as health and social care, and/or specialist educational services.
+This may involve working alongside internal colleagues such as the school therapeutic team, Inclusion team, specialist teaching assistants or outside agencies such as health and social care, and/or specialist educational services.

 What expertise and training do our staff have to support pupils with SEN?